LeoArruda/DataAcyclicGraphs/tests/README.md

-# Section 7: Testing Airflow DAGs
+# Testing Airflow DAGs

-This directory holds the source code of Section 7: Testing Airflow DAGs.
+This directory holds the source code for testing Airflow DAGs.

 ## How to run unit tests